Raphaël Enthoven: Personal life

 In June 2001, Enthoven had a son named Aurélien with Carla Bruni.
 In 2007, he separated from Bruni and began a relationship with actress Chloé Lambert, who gave birth to their son in 2008.
 They are said to have separated around 2012.
 In October 2014, he had a son with sailor and politician Maud Fontenoy.
 As of 2016, he had four children.
+He had two children with Adèle Van Reeth, Zadig, born in 2016, and Marcel, born in 2021.

+On Wednesday 29 November 2023, Rokhaya Diallo published an editorial with the British publication, The Guardian, in which she discussed Enthoven's alleged harassment of her via X, and the ensuing defamation lawsuit he brought against Diallo.
+The judge cleared Diallo of all charges, citing that her reproach for his "malign obsession" with her was not a criminal offence.